dgrisham/wenv/README.rst

 Example
 ~~~~~~~

-A given project's Wenv is defined by `zsh` functions and environment variables.
+A given project's wenv is defined by `zsh` functions and environment variables.
 As an example,

 TODO: gif webm movie thing